 The college counselor meets with parents in the fall of the student’s senior year in group and individual informational sessions during Family Weekend and takes part in scheduled conferences throughout the year.
 Parents are provided with a weekly email update of student activities and are encouraged to communicate often with the college counseling office.
 Seniors are given a five-day period in October exclusively for college visitation.
 Parents and students also use a web-based college counseling program, Naviance, to keep abreast of the application process.
 The college counselor additionally serves as a liaison to college admission offices, promoting an understanding of the CRMS program.

 In a progressively tighter college market, the college admission process is more complicated than ever.
-At CRMS, experience demonstrates clearly that there are indeed programs for everyone, and the goal each year is to find the very best fit for each student academically, socially, athletically, geographically, and financially.
+At CRMS, experience demonstrates that there are indeed programs for everyone, and the goal each year is to find the very best fit for each student academically, socially, athletically, geographically, and financially.
 Finding this fit is not always an easy process, often entailing hard work and even some rejection.
-One hundred percent of graduates are accepted to four-year colleges and universities, which clearly validates the school’s efforts and college placement philosophy.
+One hundred percent of graduates are accepted to four-year colleges and universities, which explicitly validates the school’s efforts and college placement philosophy.
 CRMS graduates matriculate both to traditional pillars of academic excellence, such as Duke, Brown, Johns Hopkins, Stanford and New York University and to competitive schools whose innovative, progressive inclinations mirror that of the school’s, such as Bowdoin, Colorado College, Bennington College, and Northeastern University.
+To see a list of our most recent acceptances and matriculations click here.